Commonwealth Sport

 Commonwealth Sport, formerly known as the Commonwealth Games Federation, is the international organisation responsible for the direction and control of the Commonwealth Games and Commonwealth Youth Games, and is the governing body of the Commonwealth Games Associations (CGA).
-The headquarters of CGF are located in London, England.
+It is headquartered in London, England.

 History

 Due to the success of the first 1930 British Empire Games in Hamilton, Ontario, Canada, a meeting of representatives from Great Britain, its dominions, colonies and territories decided that the games, similar to the Olympic Games should be held every four years, and that an authoritative organisation should be formed.
 Following the 1932 Summer Olympics, it was decided to form the "British Empire Games Federation" who would be responsible for the organising of the games.
 The name of the federation was changed in 1952 to the "British Empire and Commonwealth Games Federation", and again in Jamaica in 1966 to the "British Commonwealth Games Federation", until eventually being changed again in Christchurch, New Zealand, in 1974 to the "Commonwealth Games Federation".
+It would again be changed to simply "Commonwealth Sport" in 2025.

 The youth version of the Commonwealth Games was launched in August 2000, which is known as the Commonwealth Youth Games.
 The inaugural edition of the Commonwealth Youth Games was first held in Edinburgh, Scotland.

-CGF Executive Board
+Executive board

-The following people are in the CGF executive board:
+The following people are in the executive board: